 Each year, nearly one billion pounds of pesticides are sprayed into fields and orchards around the country.
 But as the families who live nearby can tell you, those pesticides don't always stay in the fields and orchards.

-That's why we're asking EPA to set safety standards protecting rural children from the poisonous pesticides that drift from treated farms and into nearby communities.
-We're also asking the agency to immediately adopt no-spray buffer zones around homes, schools, parks and daycare centers for the most dangerous pesticides.
+That's why we've asked EPA to set safety standards protecting rural children from the poisonous pesticides that drift from treated farms and into nearby communities.

 Methyl iodide is an extremely poisonous and dangerous pesticide that causes cancer and pollutes groundwater.
 It's been linked to cancer and late-term miscarriages and, because it's a gas, easily drifts from the fields and into nearby communities.